 This is the second part of a short series of articles on safety features on swords.
 It builds upon the definitions that I gave in the first part of the series, about “tipping solutions” for the point.
+The third part is concerned with protecting the hands and fingers.

 How to measure flexibility of training swords – this is a question that I have been asked several times by different people, over the years.
 It is most often related to the issue of being able to thrust safely during training, but most usually related to tournaments, where organisers try to standardise the kinds of swords that may be used in the event, to ensure that all the swords meet at least a minimum standard of safety.
 I support this notion strongly: I feel it is important to ensure a safe environment for all fencers, and one of the ways of doing that is to make sure that no one has a ridiculously stiff and unforgiving sword.